LiquidIce95/Quant_Data_Platform/README.md

 - [Follow Me On](#follow-me-on)
 - [Appendix](#appendix)

+# financial jargon
+If the reader is not somewhat familiar with financial jargen (futures, derivatives, tick data, limit orders ) then this section is dedicated to explaining the terms used here.

+TODO

 # The Data Sources
-We use three main data sources: Interactive Brokers API, www.cftc.gov,www.eia.gov,www.opec.org
+We use three main data sources: Interactive Brokers API, www.cftc.gov, www.eia.gov, www.opec.org

 Interactive Brokers API is an API provided by interactive brokers a global broker, brokers enable institutions and individuals alike to place orders at various exchanges around the globe, such as NYMEX (New York Mercantile Exchange) where energy futures are traded.
 Interactive Brokers also provides very cheap real-time streaming data for NYMEX and level 2 market depth.
 The Author of this project is well aware that for a real business case, the institution should consider switching to a more expensive but faster alternative.